Cybelle Factory Park

 Cybelle is a company headquartered in Yamagata that manufactures and sells baked goods, including rusks.
 Founded in 1966, it is a long-established rusk factory with a 50-year history

-Rusks are a type of biscuit, made from thinly sliced French bread that has been baked twice.
-They were
+Rusk is a type of biscuit, a baked confection made from thinly sliced French bread that has been baked twice.

-originally created as a way to enjoy leftover or unsold French bread.
+It was originally a treat created to make leftover or unsold French bread more palatable.

 The history of rusks in Japan began in 1994.

-Sibel started by "baking French bread specifically for rusks."
+Sibelle started by "baking French bread specifically for making rusks."

-Although this is commonplace now, it was revolutionary at the time and was met with opposition from many bakers.
+While this is commonplace now, it was groundbreaking at the time and faced considerable opposition from bakers.

-Also, because they don't use offcuts or leftovers, the French bread has a unique diagonal cut called a coupe before it is cut.
+Also, because they don't use scraps or leftovers, the French bread has a unique diagonal cut called a "coupe" before being sliced.

-When you slice it thinly, the cross section of the rusk forms a beautiful heart shape!
+When thinly sliced, the cross-section of the rusk is a beautiful heart shape!

-Cute to look at and delicious to eat, this is Sibel's rusk.
+Cute to look at and delicious to eat, that's Sibelle's rusk.

 Highlights of Cybelle Factory Park

-a theme park where you can experience not only food but also all kinds of culture, with a rusk factory, a pastry shop that sells the rusks they make, a library, and an arena for plays and lectures.
+theme park where you can experience not only food but also all kinds of culture, including a rusk factory, a confectionery shop selling the rusks they produce, a library, and an arena for plays and lectures.

 Here,